digital-cinema-arts/misc-tools/README.md

 for address, name in devices.items():
     print("name: {}, address: {}".format(name, address))
+`

-*Using gattool to connect and query the bluetooh device*
+*Using gattool to connect and query the bluetooth device*

 `
 pi@pi-abcs:~/dev/bluetooth $